TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 	single: Multilingual manual

 Multilingual exension manuals are supported by both this extension and http://docs.typo3.org.
-If you want to translate your documentation, kickstart a new Sphinx project (incl. ``Settings.yml``) within directory ``Documentation/Localization.<locale>``.
+If you want to translate your documentation, kickstart a new Sphinx project (incl. :file:`Settings.yml`) within directory :file:`Documentation/Localization.{locale}`.

 .. tip::
-	You may reuse assets such as ``Includes.txt`` or images from the main documentation under directory ``Documentation`` but not the other way around, so you cannot reuse assets from a translated manual within the main (English) manual.
+	You may reuse assets such as :file:`Includes.txt` or images from the main documentation under directory :file:`Documentation` but not the other way around, so you cannot reuse assets from a translated manual within the main (English) manual.